danesparza/authserver/README.md

 # authserver [![CircleCI](https://circleci.com/gh/danesparza/authserver.svg?style=shield)](https://circleci.com/gh/danesparza/authserver)
 OAuth 2 based token issue and validation server.
-Batteries included: Uses TLS, and comes with its own UI to manage credentials, resources and roles.
+Batteries included: Uses TLS, and comes with its own admin UI to manage users (credentials), resources and roles.
 Uses the embedded SQL database [QL](https://github.com/cznic/ql) on the backend.

 Why reimplement an OAuth authorization serice in your app if you don't have to?